 Field trips are scheduled throughout the year.
 The number of parents needed on the trips will be determined by the location and activities expected.

-Grow With Me begins the week after Labor Day and ends the first week of June .
+Grow With Me begins the week after Labor Day and ends the Thursday before Memorial Day .
 We will observe:

 Thanksgiving and the Wednesday before